by Nick Eubanks

 The nuance here within SEO is applying the approach to sets of keyword data to identify patterns between cohorts that exist based on keyword-level metrics like search volume, cost per click, and organic difficulty.

-As of the time of publication, their keyword difficulty rating is my favorite across all the SEO tools out there.
+As of the time of this publication, their keyword difficulty rating is my favorite across all the SEO tools out there.

 The cohorts my process looks at are: